Kathy C. Cieslewicz

 She enjoyed High School where her favorite subject was algebra.
 That love for numbers served her well when she returned to pursue her Bachelor Degree from Dixie State University in Accounting.
-However, she didn’t stop there and took on the challenge to earn a Master’s Degree in Accounting.
+However, she didn’t stop there and took on the challenge to earn a Master’s Degree in Accounting as well as a Master's Degree in Business Administration.
 During that time, she endured the trails and triumphs of juggling life, family, work, and school.

 Through her nine years working at Dixie State University, she has become invaluable.
 The College of the Arts and The Business of Art appreciate her expertise and do not know how they would work without her.
 When asked what her favorite thing about her job is, she said, “The people!”.

 Many thanks to our student crew in Kathy's office and Colette's office.